kanaka/mal/README.md

 Mal is a Clojure inspired Lisp interpreter.

-Mal is implemented in 50 languages:
+Mal is implemented in 51 languages:

+* Ada
 * GNU awk
 * Bash shell
 * C